astropy/reproject/docs/healpix.rst

 HEALPIX images
 **************

-.. note:: Because the functions presented below use healpy, which is licensed
-          under the GPLv2, any package using these funtions has to (for now) abide with the GPLv2 rather than the BSD license.

-Images can also be stored using the HEALPIX representation, and the *reproject* package includes two functions, :func:`~reproject.reproject_from_healpix` and :func:`~reproject.reproject_to_healpix`, which can be used to reproject from/to HEALPIX representations (these functions are wrappers around functionality provided by the `healpy <https://healpy.readthedocs.io>`_ package).
+Images can also be stored using the HEALPIX representation, and the *reproject* package includes two functions, :func:`~reproject.reproject_from_healpix` and :func:`~reproject.reproject_to_healpix`, which can be used to reproject from/to HEALPIX representations (these functions are wrappers around functionality provided by the `astropy-healpix <https://astropy-healpix.readthedocs.io>`_ package).
 These functions do the reprojection using interpolation (and the order can be specified using the ``order`` argument).
 The functions can be imported with::